 A blade dihedral is a vertical ridge running down the length

 This system uses a locking mechanism that is a handle-like device, which allows for super quick adjustments.
 You simply lift up on the handle, which releases the tension on the blade, allowing you to adjust.
 The handle itself is flush with the handle of the paddle, which makes this locking mechanism extremely low-profile.
 Additionally, this mechanism has no visible screws and does not need to be tightened out of the box.
+This is our favorite type and we generally favor models that have it.
+However, it usually is found in top-tier models, so you may be out of luck if you are shopping on a budget.

 With the Family Adjustable, you pull the lever up, and it releases the tension, allowing you to move the handle up and down for adjustment.
 After you adjust your paddle to the desired length, you need to make sure that the blade is aligned with the handle grip.
 This system is nice because it usually has a straight line on one end of the shaft and an arrow on the other, making it easy to line up the handle with the blade.
 But note that there are moving parts to this system that could eventually break, and the measurement and line and arrow printing could eventually wear off.